Africave-Team/kippa-senior-flutter-developer-technical-test/README.md

 # Overview

-This is a Technical Test to
+This is a Technical Test to test your familiarity with the mobile technology we use at Kippa.
+You are expected to submit within 72hours of receipt.

 ## Project 1